 Trovatino Cafe

 Say hello to Sydney’s award-winning gelato joint.
 Trovatino Cafe is the place to be in summer when you’re craving the good stuff and the team here is known for whipping up the best chocolate and strawberry gelato around, created out the back and made fresh daily (yep, this stuff sells out in summer).
-While these guys absolutely nail the classics, the peach iced tea sorbet should also be on your hit list.
+While they always change out their flavours seasonally, the peach iced tea sorbet should also be on your hit list.

 C9 Chocolate & Gelato